ChengyuWang1007/Deep-Learning-for-Camera-Autofocus/README.md

 * estimator_discriminator.py

-    Keras code to build the estimator and the discriminator.
+    Keras code to build the estimator and the discriminator in the AF pipeline.